Following system colour scheme Selected dark colour scheme Selected light colour scheme

 print(locals(), x)

-In Python 3.10, the above will fail with an UnboundLocalError, as the definition of y by l()['y'] = 4 is lost.
+In Python 3.12, this example will fail with an UnboundLocalError, as the definition of y by l()['y'] = 4 is lost.

-If the second-to-last line were changed from y to z, this would be a NameError, as it is today.
+If the second-to-last line were changed from y to z, this will still raise NameError, as it does in Python 3.12.
 Keys added to frame.f_locals that are not lexically local variables remain visible in frame.f_locals, but do not dynamically become local variables.

 Backwards Compatibility